achheSharma/OCR_DeNoising/README.md

 * Run the following command for creating corresponing word documents `python3 main.py`.

-# Result

-* Subfolders with same name as that of given PDF files are created in the DOCX directory.
-These folder holds the generated docx file for each respective PDF provided.
-* Corresponding XML files folders also gets created for given PDF files.
-It contains images of digital PDF documents.
-If needed to be analyzed, it can be added.

 # Important Features

 * Multiprocessing, adds a batch of files to different cores of CPU.
 Also, this software relies on capabilities OS to manage and distribute different processes.